Rope is a menacing iceberg of a movie – much of its significance lurks beneath the surface.

 College killers: the true story behind Rope

 Rope is an adaptation of a 1929 play by British playwright Patrick Hamilton.
-Both versions have parallels with the lives of Nathan Leopold and Richard Loeb.
+Both times, the story parallels the lives of Nathan Leopold and Richard Loeb.

 After killing Franks, the pair joined the hunt for the missing boy.
 They also staged a ransom to delay the body’s discovery.